catey-wrong/catey-wrong.github.io/journal/more_markdown.md

-# Tihis is a practice markdown file.
+more_markdown.d# This is a practice markdown file.

 Hello, I am  wizard